 Shore Medical Center has resumed performing elective surgeries.
 Shore will take every possible measure to protect its staff and patients.
 Updates will be posted on this page as they become available.
 Shore will continue to abide by the directives of the CDC and New Jersey Department of Health as its relates to policies and procedures.

-- VISITOR POLICY CLICK HERE
+- NO VISITOR POLICY CLICK HERE FOR DETAILS

 - PARKING – Parking is available in the self park garage and in the parking lot across from the main entrance.
 The walkbridge remains closed.
 Access to the hospital is limited at this time, through the main entrance only.
 Valet parking is not available.